Welcome to kinetic-context

 bash <(curl -fsSL https://raw.githubusercontent.com/christopher-kapic/kinetic-context/master/setup.sh)

-# Authenticate to GitHub Container Registry (required for opencode image)
+# Authenticate to GitHub Container Registry (optional - for pre-built OpenCode image)

 docker login ghcr.io